Deep Clone for Jira

 We try our best to clone issues with as little deviation from the original issue as possible.
 Unfortunately, due to some limitations of Jira, a few problems remain where we cannot make exact clones of existing issues:

 - Comments and work logs with restricted visibility will not be cloned.

-- Comment mentions (e.g. writing “[~user]” in a comment) will still send email notifications (we try to suppress email notifications other than when the clone is created).
+- While cloning comments, mentions (e.g. writing “[~user]” in a comment) will still send email notifications when cloning the comment.
+We try to suppress all other email notifications, except for the “issue created” notification.

 - Some ServiceDesk and other custom field types cannot be cloned.